-General guidance for test takers taking IELTS on paper and on computer
+General guidance for IELTS test takers on paper and computer

-The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS on paper and on computer test anywhere in the world (except European Union and Americas region - Canada, Mexico, USA and South America).
-Detailed policy terms vary according to test centre location, so please contact your local test centre if you need further information.
+The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS test (on paper or computer) anywhere in the world (except European Union and Americas region - Canada, Mexico, USA and South America).
+Detailed policy terms vary according to test centre location so please contact your local test centre as relevant for further information.

-In some locations/countries, local consumer protection will apply to the IELTS test you have registered for, and will cover cancellation and transfer rights.
-If the rights are more favourable than the terms set out in this document or in more detailed local test centre guidance, then local consumer protection law will apply.
+If local consumer protection law in the country in which you have registered to take the IELTS test provides for cancellation and transfer rights which are more favourable than the terms set out in this document or in more detailed local test centre guidance, then local consumer protection law will apply.

-If you are taking IELTS for UKVI or IELTS Life Skills, then different policy terms apply.
-The IELTS for UKVI policy is a standard and globally applicable set of terms and conditions.
+Different policy terms apply to IELTS for UKVI and IELTS Life Skills.
+IELTS for UKVI has a standard and globally applicable set of terms and conditions.

 You can cancel your IELTS test registration at any time before taking your test by notifying your test centre.
-Refund terms depend upon when you cancel and whether exceptional circumstances apply.
+Refund policy is dependent upon when you cancel and whether exceptional circumstances apply.

-Under certain circumstances outside test centre control, we may have to cancel your test.
-These circumstances include, and are not limited to, extreme weather conditions, natural disaster, civil unrest, industrial action, global pandemic or for reasons of force majeure.
+Under certain circumstances outside of test centre control, we may have to cancel your test and transfer it to a future date.
+These circumstances include, but may not be limited to, extreme weather conditions, natural disaster, civil unrest, industrial action, global pandemic or for reasons of force majeure.

 In these circumstances, your test centre will provide you with as much notice as possible and give you the choice of either a full refund, or a transfer to a future test date – whichever you prefer.